-Fig. 4.- The effect of adding signal at each Keplerian period back into the residuals of each data set for GJ 581.
-The panels on the left show results for the HIRES data set, while those on the right show results for the HARPS data set.
-The top panel on each side shows the periodogram of the residuals from the 6-planet fit.
-Descending panels shows the effect of injecting the known signal from each Keplerian period back into the residuals.
+Fig. 4.- The effect of sequentially adding signal in reverse order at each Keplerian period back into the residuals of each data set for GJ 581.
+Panels on the left show the results for the HIRES data set, while those on the right show the results for the HARPS data set.
+The top panels show the periodograms of the residuals from the 6-planet fit.
+The annotations and red vertical tick marks in each panel indicate the period of the last injected signal prior to computing each periodogram.